dodosebn/jautscryptos/README.md

 # jautscryptos
-this  is a cloned crypto registration
+This is a cloned crypto Registration form